avine/ng-libs/projects/rx-data-store/README.md

 ### mutation

-Subscribe to an observable (the mutation) and update the data in the data store based on the current state of the data and the response of the observable.
+Subscribe to an observable (the mutation) and update the data in the data store based on the current state of the data and the response of the mutation.

 ```ts
 const dataStore = new RxDataStore(dataSource, [1]);